Galbadia Prime Online

-January 1, 2030: Gamestop 11:50 PM
+January 1, 2030: GameStop 11:50 PM

-The eve of 2030 is throwing a huge curveball for humanity.
+The eve of 2,030 is throwing a huge curveball for humanity.
 This year, Time Square is brimming with all walks of life, but not because of a festive ball dropping to signify a new year.
 No, this year, Alchemy, creator of the highly critically acclaimed Galbadia Prime Online is having a field day, because it is launch day.
-Ethan Patterson, eager to get his hands on this game since it’s initial announcement at E3 2025, was just one of the many thousands packing the lines of this New York City Gamestop for a chance to immerse themselves in a world which they could shape long-term only by becoming a permanent resident.
+Ethan Patterson, eager to get his hands on this game since its initial announcement at E3 2025, was just one of the many thousands packing the lines of this New York City GameStop for a chance to immerse themselves in a world which they could shape long-term only by becoming a permanent resident.
 For Ethan, he was ecstatic.
 He felt like this world, as real as it may be, offered him nothing of significant value.

-Sure, jobs were coming back to the country, but for Ethan, who worked at the local Starbucks, this mattered little.
+Sure, jobs were coming back to the country, but for Ethan who worked at the local Starbucks, this mattered little.
 He had no family to speak of, save for a mother in Florida who did little to raise him, unless childbirth and being dumped at the nearest police department is actual parenting.

 On the way out of the store, Ethan, now carrying the box that held the secrets to his possibly only future, saw something on one of the screens that made his blood boil; it made him think he should do exactly what it says and smash this box right in front of store employees.
 The picture was sick and disturbing.
 A user of Galbadia Prime Online sat in his gaming rig, playing as usual.
 The helmet and everything else looked to be in place.
 There was something odd about this rig though.
-There were four spiked blades that issued fourth from the outside of the device, dismembering flesh and bone as they sliced.
+There were four spiked blades that issued fourth from the outside of the device, dismembering flesh, and bone as they sliced.
 They inflicted gruesome pain, as the face on-screen was a mask of horror, but it appears as though the user granted this request.
-Besides the rig turning against its user, the only words that can be scene on-screen were “Yes, “No”, and, in the upper right hand corner, the word “Caution” blinked continuously until the blades completed their handiwork.
+Besides, the rig turning against its user, the only words that can be scene on-screen were Yes, no, and the word Caution blinked continuously until the blades completed their handiwork.
 “Handiwork” is quite the understatement.
-There was literally nothing left of the guy.
-A stump of what used to be a knee, countless pieces of hair from god only knows where now, and the view screen didn’t even show all of it.
+There was nothing left of the man.
+A stump of what used to be a knee, countless pieces of hair from God only knows where now, and the view screen didn’t even show all of it.
 But, there was really nothing to see.
 Judging by the rumor mill surrounding the game, Ethan hoped that Galbadia Prime Online was heaven compared to New York.
-He hoped for the recently departed dead dude on the viewscreen, and he hoped for the people that, if his assumptions are correct, will be going through that very same process over the next 24 hours.
+He hoped for the recently departed dead dude on the view-screen, and he hoped for the people that, if his assumptions are correct, will be going through that very same process over the next 24 hours.